Communication with Imperfectly Shared Randomness: Model, Formal Description of Results and Main Ideas

+\autoref{thm:twoway-psr-isr-upper} gives an upper bound for $\owisrcc[\rho]$ for problems with low {$\psrcc$}.
+As such this ought to be somewhat surprising in that for known problems with low probabilistic communication complexity (notably, equality testing), the known solutions are very sensitive to perturbations of the randomness.
+But the formulation in terms of {\gapip} suggests that any such problem reduces to an approximate inner product calculation; and the theory of metric embeddings, and examples such as locality sensitive hashing, suggest that one can reduce the dimensionality of the problems here significantly and this may lead to some reduced complexity protocols that are also robust to the noise of the $\rho$-correlated vectors.
+This leads us to the following idea: To estimate $\ip{x}{y}$, where $x,y \in {\{0,1\}^n}$, Alice can compute $a = \ip{g_1}{x}$ where $g_1$ is a random $n$-dimensional spherical Gaussian and send $a$ (or the most significant bits of $a$) to Bob.
+Bob can compute $b = \ip{g_2}{y}$ and $a\cdot b$ is {an unbiased} estimator (up to normalization) of $\ip{x}{y}$ if $g_1 = g_2$.
+This protocol can be easily shown to be robust in that if $g_2$ is only $\rho$-correlated with $g_1$, $a\cdot b$ is still a good estimator, with higher variance.
+And it is easy to convert a collection of $\rho$-correlated bits to $\rho$-correlated Gaussians, so it is possible for Alice and Bob to generate the $g_1$ and $g_2$ as desired from their imperfectly shared randomness.
+A careful analysis (of a variant of this protocol) shows that to estimate $\ip{x}{y}$ to within an additive error $\eps \normtwo{x} \normtwo{y}$, it suffices for Alice to send about $1/\eps^2$ bits to Bob, and this leads to a proof of \autoref{thm:twoway-psr-isr-upper}.
 Next we turn to the proof of \autoref{thm:psr-isr-lower}, which shows a roughly matching lower bound to \autoref{thm:twoway-psr-isr-upper} above.
 The insight to this proof comes from examining the ``Gaussian protocol'' above carefully and contrasting it with the protocol used in the perfect randomness setting.
 In the latter case Alice uses the randomness to pick one (or few) coordinates of $x$ and sends some function of these bits to Bob achieving a communication complexity of roughly $\log(1/\eps)$, using the fact that only $O(\eps n)$ bits of $x$ are non-zero.
 In the Gaussian protocol Alice sends a very ``non-junta''-like function of $x$ to Bob; this seems robust to the perturbations of the randomness, but leads to $1/\eps^2$ bits of communication.
 This difference in behavior suggests that perhaps functions where variables have low ``influence'' cannot be good strategies in the setting of perfect randomness, and indeed we manage to prove such a statement in \autoref{thm:singlefg}.
 The proof of this theorem uses a variant of the invariance principle that we prove (see \autoref{thm:invariance:principle:bifunction}), which shows that if a communication protocol with low-influences works in a ``product-distributional'' setting, it will also work with inputs being Gaussian and with the same moments.
 This turns out to be a very useful reduction.
-The reason that \sparsegapip has nice $\owpsrcc$ protocols is the asymmetry between the inputs of Alice and the inputs of Bob --- inputs of Alice are sparse!
-But with the Gaussian variables there is no notion of sparsity and indeed Alice and Bob have symmetric inputs and so one can now reduce the ``disjointness'' problem from communication complexity (where now Alice and Bob hold sets $A,B\subseteq[1/\eps]$, and would like to distinguish $\abs{A\cap B}=0$ from $\abs{A\cap B}=1$) to the Gaussian inner product problem.
-Using the well-known lower bound on \newerest{disjointness}, we conclude that $\Omega(1/\eps)$ bits of communication are necessary and this proves \autoref{thm:singlefg}.
+The reason that {\sparsegapip} has nice $\owpsrcc$ protocols is the asymmetry between the inputs of Alice and the inputs of Bob --- inputs of Alice are sparse!
+But with the Gaussian variables there is no notion of sparsity and indeed Alice and Bob have symmetric inputs and so one can now reduce the {``disjointness''} problem from communication complexity (where now {Alice and Bob hold sets $A,B\subseteq[1/\eps]$, and would like to distinguish $\abs{A\cap B}=0$ from $\abs{A\cap B}=1$)} to the Gaussian inner product problem.
+Using the well-known lower bound on {disjointness}, we conclude that {$\Omega(1/\eps)$ bits} of communication are necessary and this proves \autoref{thm:singlefg}.